 NetFlow Collector - Device42

-Device42's NetFlow Collector is a powerful tool used to add continuously discovered network communications details to the autodiscovered information from your environment.
+The Device42 NetFlow Collector is a powerful tool that adds continuously discovered network communications details to autodiscovered information from your environment.

-Both the Device42 Remote Collector (RC) and the Standalone NetFlow Collector are available to collect NetFlow data.
-If you're just now setting up your first Device42 collector, we recommend setting up an RC – you don't need both – see Installation below.
+Both the Device42 Remote Collector (RC) and the standalone NetFlow Collector can collect NetFlow data.
+If you're setting up your first Device42 collector, we recommend setting up an RC first because you don't need both.

 Supported NetFlow Versions